Artist spends pandemic isolation recreating famous artwork with her dog

 She had been working at a museum and interning at a gallery, but with both forced to close she wanted to find a way to channel her creativity.

-She told the PA news agency: “Finn is quite the wild energetic boy, and we lived in a loft – it was not ideal for him.
+She told PA: “Finn is quite the wild energetic boy, and we lived in a loft – it was not ideal for him.

 “It’s hilarious to see how serious he takes it,” she said.